Trouble in Paradise – Post-Redesign Sunburn

 Hidden Treasures From A Low-Rent CMS

 The below crawl data is five hours after initiation, and 6% complete, having discovered over 700,000 URLs.
 The three competitors to this proprietary CMS – a new client and a first for our agency – will max out around 50,000 URLs with the same crawl configuration:

 An exact match site search modifier for their bizarre XML Sitemap URL shows this company has at least 240 clients.
 After an initial look at this crawl and the sitemap, it’s safe to assume the company’s sales deck reads something like:

 - 20 Doorway Landing Pages – for every product you sell!

 Crawling their XML Sitemap index reveals another hidden treasure: 75% of the 28,500 URLs are blog-like posts within a specific directory.
-These posts are only linked from the XML Sitemap, represent less than 2% of organic entrances, duplicated 20 times for geo-targeted “optimization”, and, sampling this data, have no inbound referring domains.
+These posts are only linked from the XML Sitemap, represent less than 2% of organic entrances, are duplicated 20 times for geo-targeted “optimization”, and, sampling this data, have no inbound referring domains.

 The company also sells SEO, which is the weirdest part.